LIDJungle/mongo-skeleton/README.md

 # mongo-skeleton
 A basic node/express/mongo/mongoose skeleton for reference

+## To Run:
+	Clone repo
+	npm install
+	You must have a local mongodb server running on 27017

-## Installation:
+## Generator Installation:
+Out of the box, there are quite a few things they don't tell you.
+Express-generator runs fine with JADE and defaults, but when you want to add a CSS processor or other, it might rely on outher build libraries.
+For this reason we need to install the "windows-build-tools" NPM module so that we have python and Visual C++ available.

-Steps to (really) set up node to be able to run express scripts:
+Steps to (really) set up node to be able to generate express scripts:

     Install node js.
     npm install express -g